Jill Dando

 Jill Wendy Dando (9 November 1961 – 26 April 1999) was an English journalist, television presenter and newsreader.
 She spent most of her career at the BBC and was the corporation's Personality of the Year in 1997.
 At the time of her death, her television work included co-presenting the BBC One programme Crimewatch with Nick Ross.

-On the morning of 26 April 1999, Dando was shot dead outside her home in Fulham, south-west London, prompting the biggest murder inquiry conducted by the Metropolitan Police and the country's largest criminal investigation since the hunt for the Yorkshire Ripper.
-A local man, Barry George, was convicted and imprisoned for the murder, but after eight years in prison he was acquitted following an appeal and retrial.
-No other suspect has been charged with Dando's murder and the case remains unsolved.
+On the morning of 26 April 1999, Dando was shot dead outside her home in Fulham, London, prompting the biggest murder inquiry ever conducted by the Metropolitan Police and the country's largest criminal investigation since the Peter Sutcliffe case.
+A local man, Barry George, was convicted and imprisoned for the murder, but was acquitted eight years later following an appeal and retrial.
+No other suspect has been charged, and the case remains unsolved.

 Early life

-Jill Wendy Dando was born at Ashcombe House Maternity Home in Weston-super-Mare, Somerset.
-She was the daughter of Jack Dando (February 1918 – February 2009) and Winifred Mary Jean Hockey (August 1928 – January 1986), who died of leukaemia aged 57.
-Her only sibling, brother Nigel (born 1952), worked as a journalist for BBC Radio Bristol before retiring in 2017, having previously worked as a journalist in local newspapers since the 1970s.
+Jill Wendy Dando was born at Ashcombe House Maternity Home in Weston-super-Mare, Somerset, on 9 November 1961.
+She was the daughter of Jack Dando (11 February 1918 – 11 February 2009) and Winifred Mary Jean Hockey (26 August 1927 – 7 January 1986), who died of leukaemia aged 58.
+Her only sibling, brother Nigel (born 1952), worked as a journalist for BBC Radio Bristol before retiring in 2017, having previously worked in local newspapers since the 1970s.
 Dando was raised as a Baptist and remained a devout follower.
-When she was three years old, it was discovered that she had a hole in her heart and a blocked pulmonary artery.
-She had heart surgery on 12 January 1965.
+When she was three years old, it was discovered that she had a hole in her heart and a blocked pulmonary artery; she had heart surgery on 12 January 1965.

-Dando was educated at Worle Infant School, Greenwood Junior School, Worle Community School, and Weston College Sixth Form, where she was head girl, and completed her A-levels.
-She then went on to study Journalism at the South Glamorgan Institute of Higher Education.
+Dando was educated at Worle Infant School, Greenwood Junior School, Worle Community School and Weston College Sixth Form, where she was head girl and completed her A-levels.
+She then went on to graduate with a degree in journalism from Cardiff Metropolitan University.

 Dando was a member of Weston-super-Mare Amateur Dramatic Society and Exeter Little Theatre Company, with whom she appeared in plays at the Barnfield Theatre.
 She was a volunteer at Sunshine Hospital Radio in Weston-super-Mare in 1979.